 About God's Learning Channel

-God's Learning Channel (GLC) is a Christian satellite network based in West Texas.
+God's Learning Channel (GLC) is a Christian television network based in West Texas.
 Founded in 1982 by Al and Tommie Cooper, who had a vision to bring the Gospel to Southeastern New Mexico, the network steadily grew to five full-power television stations located in New Mexico and West Texas.
 While programming continues to evolve to encompass a wide range of topics, the focal point has been to teach Christians their biblical roots in a comprehensive manner, pointing the old to the new and Christ's fulfillment of both.

 Today GLC’s unique 24-hour programming can be seen via many venues, including off-air, cable and on various streaming platforms.
 GLC provides 24-hour streaming media of its broadcast (accessible through the GLC website) and free video on demand, as well as many readily available internet platforms, such as Roku and Amazon Fire TV.
 Within the “local broadcast area”, which comprises West Texas, much of New Mexico, and parts of Arizona, Colorado, and Oklahoma, GLC can be viewed on most cable systems, DishNet, and DirecTV.
 Reception via antenna is available within close proximity to any of the five full-power stations.

 How to Watch GLC